 The Precinct Committeemen and Precinct Committeewomen in each district shall caucus every two (2) years coinciding with the BREC Organizational Meeting and elect a District Chairman, Vice-Chairman, and Secretary.

-2. The Executive Board shall consist of the Chairman of the Brevard Republican Executive Committee , the Vice Chairman of the BREC, the Secretary of the BREC, the Treasurer of the BREC, the State Committeewoman and State Committeeman of the BREC and the District Chairmen.
-The Parliamentarian of the BREC, General Counsel of the BREC and Deputy General Counsel of the BREC will be non voting members of the Executive Board.
+- The Executive Board shall consist of the Chairman of the Brevard Republican Executive Committee, the Vice Chairman of the BREC, the Secretary of the BREC, the Treasurer of the BREC, the State Committeewoman and State Committeeman of the BREC and the District Chairmen.
+The Parliamentarian of the BREC, the General Counsel of the BREC, Deputy General Counsel of the BREC, the Assistant Secretary of the BREC and the Assistant Treasurer of the BREC are appointed by the Chairman of the BREC, and will serve as non-voting members of the Executive Board.

-4. The Chairman may open the meetings of the Executive Board to members of the BREC who may wish to attend as non-voting guests.
-The BREC members who attend meetings of the Executive Board who are not members of the Executive Board may participate to the extent that they are recongized by the Chairman.
+- The Chairman may open the meetings of the Executive Board to members of the BREC who may wish to attend as non-voting guests.
+The BREC members who attend meetings of the Executive Board who are not members of the Executive Board may participate to the extent that they are recognized by the Chairman.